Ramsiit2010/OCIGenAIBot/README.md

 Sample questions are provided in the UI for quick testing.

 Intent routing:
-- If OCI Gen AI is enabled and reachable, the app first attempts single-advisor intent classification (Chicago region) and routes accordingly (mode = `auto` or `force`).
+- If OCI Gen AI is enabled and reachable, the app first attempts single-advisor intent classification (Ashburn region, us-ashburn-1) and routes accordingly (mode = `auto` or `force`).
 - If detection is disabled or inconclusive, keyword-based routing runs and may invoke multiple advisors when multiple domains are detected.

 ## 🔧 Customization Guide